Published on: May 17, 2017, Last Edited: Feb 08, 2020

 People with valid U.S. visas are not required to apply for an ESTA visa waiver.
 In other words, individuals with valid visas are not required to apply for a travel authorization to avoid duplicity of function.
 According to the article by the U.S Customs and Border Protection (2017), having both forms of visa does not guarantee entry into America though they prove that consular agencies in the other country have approved travel.
 It is the discretion of American immigration authorities to determine admissibility of travel applications and yet they do not need give justifications for approving or denying travel to applicants.

 Once an applicant meets all the eligibility requirements, there are additional requirements that must be met.
-First, the person must have a valid passport from the 38 countries participating in the visa waiver program.
+First, the person must have a valid passport from the 39 countries participating in the Visa Waiver Program (VWP).
 This is a basic requirement that must be provided during the application process because it contains pertinent information necessary for making the admissibility determination.
 Applicants must not be in possession of a visitor’s visa as it removes the essence of an ESTA application.

 Payment of the fees can be done later as compared to some perceptions that it should be done instantaneously.
 Individual applicants have an allowance of seven days after submitting the application to complete payment.
 Exceeding this threshold makes the application inaccessible and the applicant must reapply.
 The same is applicable for group applications but the seven-day countdown begins after the last application has been filed.
 As compared to an individual application, the group ID becomes inaccessible and the group point of contact must resubmit.
 According to McNeill, Carafano, Dean, & Sales (2009), this policy is intended to ease application processing and shorten the application duration.

 With the inception of enhanced ESTA, more requirements have been included and they should be met to improve the likelihood of authorization approval.
 As of the year 2014, additional questions about names and aliases, citizenships, parent names, national identification number, and employment information have been added as part of the enhanced vetting measures by agencies responsible for immigration.
-Employment information has been included as part of section 214b of the immigration and nationality act because it demonstrates eligibility under these legal requirements.
+Employment information has been included as part of section 214b of the Immigration and Nationality Act because it demonstrates eligibility under these legal requirements.
 Applicants must therefore provide these details to justify their purpose of travel.
+In 2016 and 2018, additional changes were made to prevent travelers from entering the U.S. via the VWP who had previously visited countries such as Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria, or Yemen.

 Based on the eligibility requirements and application requirements, one can think of an ESTA visa waiver as just a temporary travel authorization.
 People need an ESTA to enter America for short durations of less than 90 days which means that its creation was for tourism and business activities that require short and finite time periods.
 A flexible visa waiver program enables an increased flow of genuine business and tourist travelers into America with positive outcomes for tourism and the broader U.S. economy.
 In circumstances where the visit must be extended past the 90-day duration, visitors are obligated to apply for a U.S. visa.